-PACL and the Issuer have decided to appeal the judgment after they had been granted leave to appeal by the High Court.
-In the event that the original ruling by the High Court is not overturned or any aspect of such Part VII Transfer fails for any reason such that the relevant annuity policies held by PACL are not transferred to the Issuer, the Group's business, results of operations and financial position could be materially affected through adverse impacts on the Group's strategy in relation to some future transfers of annuities from established insurers and forecasts, as well as the capital position of the Issuer.
-It is possible that if the Part VII Transfer fails, the reinsurance transaction will be unwound although the Issuer has indicated that it is committed to a long-term relationship with PACL irrespective of the outcome of the Part VII Transfer.
+In the event that court approval is not obtained or any aspect of such Part VII Transfer fails for any reason such that the relevant annuity policies held by PACL are not transferred to the Issuer, the Group's business, results of operations and financial position could be materially affected through adverse impacts on the Group's forecasts, as well as the capital position of the Issuer.
+It is possible that if the Part VII Transfer fails, the reinsurance transaction will be unwound.